vithushan19/CardillSports-Web/README.md

 This is the starter file that kicks off the web application; it declares the routes() of our application, where to find the views, and the connection url to the mongo database.

-#### server/views/index.ejs
+#### views/index.ejs

-All views for this application are found in the server/views folder.
+All views for this application are found in the views folder.
 We are using the ejs view engine.
 Inside the views folder is a file named index.ejs which is loaded as the home page.
 Files with a .ejs extension are extremely similar to .html files, but is readable by the Express framework.
 In the body tag of index.ejs we use the "ng-app" attribute to declare that the AngularJS framework will be controlling the front-end.
 You'll notice a "<ui-view></ui-view>" in the body, this is where Angular will dynamically load content for the application.
 This website is actually a single-page application.
 We are always on the index.ejs page, but Angular dynamically swaps content in and out of the <ui-view></ui-view> section in that one page.
 You should declare all css stylesheets, and javascript files here.

 #### server/routes